 - These regulations provide uniform procedures under the Navajo Nation (a) environmental statutes for review and hearings on permit applications; issuance of and hearings on administrative orders; and rulemakings.
 By providing uniform procedures, the Navajo Nation Environmental Protection Agency ("Navajo Nation EPA" or "NNEPA") intends to ease the burden on the public of compliance and provide consistency in the implementation of the environmental statutes.
-Except where otherwise indicated, this Part applies to all applications for permits issued under the Navajo Nation Air Pollution Prevention and Control Act (otherwise known as the "Navajo Nation Clean Air Act," or "NNCAA"), 4 N.N.C. §§ 1101-1162; the Navajo Nation Clean Water Act ("NNCWA"), 4 N.N.C.§§ 1301-1394; the Navajo Nation Safe Drinking Water Act ("NNSDWA"), 22 N.N.C. §§ 2501-2586; the Navajo Nation Solid Waste Act ("NNSWA"), 4 N.N.C.§§ 101-162; all administrative enforcement orders issued under any of the above Acts, the Navajo Nation Comprehensive Environmental Response, Compensation and Liability Act ("NNCERCLA"), 4 N.N.C. §§ 2101-2805; the Navajo Nation Pesticide Act ("NNPA"), 4 N.N.C.§§ 301-327, and the Navajo Nation Storage Tank Act ("NNSTA"), 4 N.N.C.§§ 1501-1577; and all rulemakings conducted under any of the above Acts.
+Except where otherwise indicated, this Part applies to all applications for permits issued under the Navajo Nation Air Pollution Prevention and Control Act ("NNAPPCA") (4 N.N.C. §§ 1101, et seq.), the Navajo Nation Clean Water Act ("NNCWA")(to be codified at 4 N.N.C.§§ , et seq.), the Navajo Nation Safe Drinking Water Act ("NNSDWA")(to be codified at 4 N.N.C.§§ seq.), and the Navajo Nation Solid Waste Act ("NNSWA") (to be codified at 4 N.N.C.§§ , et seq.); all administrative enforcement orders issued under any of the forgoing Acts, the Navajo Nation Hazardous Substances Act ("NNCERCLA") (to be codified at 4 N.N.C.§§ et seq.), the Navajo Nation Pesticide Act ("NNPA") (4 N.N.C.§§ 301, et seq.), and the Navajo Nation Underground Storage Tank Act ("NNUSTA") (to be codified at 4 N.N.C.§§ et seg.); and all rulemakings conducted under any of the forgoing Acts.
 In the event that additional environmental Acts are enacted by the Navajo Nation Council after promulgation of these regulations, these regulations shall apply to permits, administrative orders, hearings and rulemakings issued or conducted under those Acts unless specifically provided otherwise in those statutes or in regulations promulgated under those Acts.
 In the case of any conflict between a provision of this Part and a provision of the applicable Act or regulations governing a permit application, administrative enforcement order, hearing, or rulemaking, the provision of the applicable Act or regulations shall govern. - (b) Questions arising at any stage of a permit, enforcement, or rulemaking proceeding which are not addressed in these rules or the applicable Act and regulations shall be resolved at the discretion of the Director or Hearing Official as appropriate.